openstreams/wflow/trunk/doc/wflow_sbm.rst

 fall on compacted areas and the part that fall on non-compacted areas.
-First the amount of water that infiltrates in non-compacted areas is calculated by taking the mimimum of the remaining storage capacity, the maximum soil infiltration rate and the water on non-compated areas.
+First the amount of water that infiltrates in non-compacted areas is calculated by taking the mimimum of the remaining storage capacity, the maximum soil infiltration rate and the water on non-compacted areas.
-After adding the infiltrated water to the unsaturated store the same is done for the compated areas after updatting the remaining storage capacity.
+After adding the infiltrated water to the unsaturated store the same is done for the compacted areas after updating the remaining storage capacity.